aaronpkelly/aaronpkelly.github.io/_posts/Cloud gaming.md

 + don't need to own a PS, just need a DualShock controller and a PS account
 - need a DualShock controller connected, Parsec needs to be able to detect it
 - client is PC only
+- starting trial is confusing

 https://www.playstation.com/en-us/explore/playstation-now/ps-now-on-pc/

+If starting the 7 day trail, it needs to be activated via the PS Store, you also need to be in the correct region (e.g. IE).
+Restart the client and you should see the 'Getting Started' text under a game change to 'Start'

 # Shadow
 https://shadow.tech/int/